How to Apply For Australia Tourist Visa for Filipinos

 1. Determine what kind of visa you need.

 Use the Visa Finder to see what options are available to you.
 The purpose of your travel determines the appropriate visa application.
-Options include Visitor visa (subclass 600), Carer via (subclass 116), and Partner visa (subclasses 820 and 801) among many others.
+Options include a Visitor visa (subclass 600), Carer via (subclass 116), and a Partner visa (subclasses 820 and 801) among many others.
 Eligibility criteria are set for each to better help you identify which fits your situation best.